WMD-group/BTW-FF/README.md

 BTW-FF
 ======

-A forcefield to describe the structures and properties of metal-organic frameworks
+A forcefield to describe the structures and properties of metal-organic frameworks reported in 2014.
+A major extension of this forcefield, developed in 2016, is [VMOF](https://github.com/WMD-group/VMOF).

 Publication
 ------------